Meeting with Austrian President Alexander van der Bellen

-Belarus is interested in promoting dialogue with Austria on security in the region, Belarusian head of state Alexander Lukashenko said during a bilateral meeting with Austrian President Alexander van der Bellen in Minsk on 29 June.
+Belarus is interested in promoting dialogue with Austria on security in the region, Belarusian head of state Aleksandr Lukashenko said during a bilateral meeting with Austrian President Alexander van der Bellen in Minsk on 29 June.

 The President noted that Austria plays a significant role in strengthening security in Europe.
-“We would really like to see Austrian high-level representatives at the Minsk conference on security in our region in the autumn and have a meaningful dialogue on the development of the security process,” Alexander Lukashenko underlined.
+“We would really like to see Austrian high-level representatives at the Minsk conference on security in our region in the autumn and have a meaningful dialogue on the development of the security process,” Aleksandr Lukashenko underlined.

 “We are hosting the 2nd European Games and looking forward to welcoming as many Austrian athletes as possible.
 I would like to take this opportunity and invite you to attend the games,” the President said addressing the high guest.

-Lukashenko underlined the huge role Austria plays in the normalization of
+Aleksandr Lukashenko underlined the huge role Austria plays in the normalization of

 Belarus’ relations with the European Union.
 “We maintain close ties with the

 current federal chancellor of Austria.
 We are going to meet with Austrian